moon920110/Facial_Expression_Recognition/README.md

 # Facial_Expression_Recognition
-Details are at ausome.tistory.com (Korean)
+Details are on ausome.tistory.com (Korean)

 You should gather the training data by yourself.
 I gathered the training data from open sources as like CMU, Jaffe, Yale, etc and from google image, my friends' face.